- Search The Registry

 - My Account

 Edward Chandler was born on this date in 1887.
-He was an African American chemist.
+He was a Black research chemist.

 Dr. Edward Chandler’s main area of research was in triphenylmethane dyes.
 His dissertation title was The Molecular Rearrangement of Carbon Compounds.
 There are more carbon compounds than there are compounds of all other elements combined.
 The study of carbon compounds, both natural and synthetic, is called organic chemistry.
 Plastics, foods, textiles, and many other common substances contain carbon.
 Hydrocarbon fuels (e.g., natural gas), marsh gas, and the gases resulting from the combustion of fuels (e.g., carbon monoxide and carbon dioxide) are compounds of carbon.